 Increasing taxes on alcoholic beverages by $61.5 billion is on the paper as well, but it did not win much support from Ways and Means members Tuesday.
 Other options include a host of revenue-raisers included in Obama's budget plan, from international tax law changes to new insurance company taxes.
 A plan to limit the value of itemized deductions to 28 percent, estimated to raise $269 billion in Obama's budget, is not mentioned in the document.
 That proposal has run into harsh criticism from charities, homebuilders and others concerned about its impact.

-This article appears in the June 20, 2009, edition of National Journal Daily.
+This article appears in the June 20, 2009 edition of NJ Daily.